Figuring out how to create an online course can be daunting. You might be ready to share your knowledge, but how exactly will you do it?

 This doesn’t mean you have to post only at these times.

 As you go, you’ll find the best stats and times that fit your particular audience.
-(For example: If your niche is personal development for night-shift workers, you may need to tweak until you find the sweet spot.)
+For example: If your niche is personal development for night-shift workers, your ideal posting time will likely be much later in the evening.

-What can you share with your Facebook audience?
+What content should you share with your Facebook audience?

-- When you publish a blog post (with a link to the post)
+- New blog posts (with a link to the post on your site)

 Do not make every post on your business page about lead generation.
 You want to build a rapport and community on your Facebook page.
-If you keep pushing your followers to click a link to your blog in every single post you will lose the trust of potential customers.
+If you keep pushing your followers to click a link to your blog in every single post, you will lose their trust.